dtinsley333/CSharpDotNetKoans/README.md

 2. Open the project in Visual Studio
 3. Click on Build and select Build
 4. When the project builds successfully click on Test -> Run -> All Tests
-5. 155 failed tests should appear in the Test Explorere window on the left
+5. 150+ failed tests should appear in the Test Explorere window on the left
 6. Look in the NSS_Koans_Tester project in Solution Explorer (View -> Solution Explorer if it is not already open) for a numbered list of test files.
 7. Start with 1_Asserts.cs and modify the test to make it pass.
 Note: you can run a single test or group of tests by right clicking on them and seleceting Run Selected Tests.
+Most test have comments supplied to provide hints.
+Some test will not have hints and you will have to set debug points and research to fix the failing test.
 8. The test files are numbered in a recommended order, but you can do them in any order.

 Have fun learning C#!